-In 2024, the City of Lancaster will continue to support the Fair Housing Services Program.
+In 2025, the City of Lancaster will continue to support the Fair Housing Services Program.
 This program is carried out by Tenfold's Housing Rights and Resources Center (HRRC) which receives CDBG administrative funding to address and rectify pervasive impediments identified in the 2021 Analysis of Impediments to Fair Housing Choice through conducting the following activities:

-- 1. Provision of two (2) Fair Housing trainings in partnership with PHFA and other agencies. - 2.
-Creation and distribution of a digital bi-annual publication that contains Fair Housing information. - 3.
-Provision of technical assistance on Fair Housing issues including facilitating mediations and submission of Fair housing complaint questionnaire to the proper city and/or state enforcement entities. - 4.
-Distribution of the Landlord & Tenant Guide in print and electronically. - 5.
-Provision of consultation and advocacy on issues related to Fair Housing and its close relationship to Landlord/Tenant issues. - 6.
-Consultation and collaboration with City and State Fair Housing enforcement entities.
+1. Provision of two (2) Fair Housing trainings in partnership with PHFA and other agencies.

+2. Creation and distribution of a digital bi-annual publication that contains Fair Housing information.

+3. Provision of technical assistance on Fair Housing issues including facilitating mediations and submission of fair housing complaint questionnaire to the proper city and/or state enforcement entities.

+4. Distribution of the Landlord & Tenant Guide in print and electronically.

+5. Provision of consultation and advocacy on issues related to Fair Housing and its close relationship to Landlord/Tenant issues.

+6. Consultation and collaboration with City and State Fair Housing enforcement entities.

-HRRC is working with local disability organizations to explore creation of housing opportunities that will increase housing choice for this community. - 7.
-Provision of informational presentations on Section 811 Project Rental Assistance (a program developed to provide low to moderate income individuals with disabilities access to quality housing) to City housing providers as a viable option of expanding/increasing the availability of 811 units throughout the city. - 8.
-Hosting of one (1) Housing Summit providing fair housing information, in partnership with local agencies. - 9.
-Provision of Fair Lending information to consumers through homebuyer classes. - 10.
-Hosting of one (1) Fair Lending network event for City lending institutions format and date dependent on COVID-19 restrictions and safety measures. - 11.
-Working with local immigrant and resettlement organizations to ensure these populations understand their fair housing rights and that their rights are not being infringed upon. - 12.
-Distribution of the Landlord & Tenant Guide in print and electronically in multiple languages. - 13.
-Utilization of telephonic language lines to serve consumers with varying language needs. - 14.
-Utilization of American Sign Language (ASL) video interpreting service for consumers in need of this service.
+HRRC is working with local disability organizations to explore creation of housing opportunities that will increase housing choice for this community.

+7. Provision of informational presentations on Section 811 Project Rental Assistance (a program developed to provide low to moderate income individuals with disabilities access to quality housing) to City housing providers as a viable option of expanding/increasing the availability of 811 units throughout the city.

+8. Hosting of one (1) Housing Summit providing fair housing information, in partnership with local agencies.

+9. Provision of Fair Lending information to consumers through homebuyer classes.

+10. Hosting of one (1) Fair Lending network event for City lending institutions - format and date dependent on COVID-19 restrictions and safety measures.

+11. Working with local immigrant and resettlement organizations to ensure these populations understand their fair housing rights and that their rights are not being infringed upon.

+12. Distribution of the Landlord & Tenant Guide in print and electronically in multiple languages.

+13. Utilization of telephonic language lines to serve consumers with varying language needs.

+14. Utilization of American Sign Language (ASL) video interpreting service for consumers in need of this service.

 The City will also continue to ensure meaningful access to programs and activities by Limited English Proficient (LEP) persons.
 In 2019, the City of Lancaster implemented its Language Access Plan and hired its first-ever Language Access Coordinator to ensure the implementation and regulation of the Language Access Plan (attached).
 Federally funded programs carried out by the City (Critical Repair Program and the Lead Hazard Control Program) have documents and information available in both English and Spanish.
-The City will continue to work regularly with SACA which provides services to the Hispanic community.
-SACA is also a CHDO and has received HOME funding to create and renovate affordable housing units.